Securing your computer

 - Keep Windows and your programs up to date - once a month on the 2nd Tuesday of the month Microsoft release a series of "patches" to resolve problems and security vulnerabilities that have been found for the various versions of Windows.
 It is important that you install any security related patches.
 For most people the simplest way to do this is to enable Automatic Updates in Windows.
 Alternatively experienced computer users can opt to have Windows prompt them when patches are available.

 Below are links to guides for how to set up Automatic Updates for the various versions of Windows.
+Some of the Operating Systems mentioned below are no longer supported by Microsoft but we know some people are still using them.

 Windows 10 *